utsxvrai/ZICO/GitHub/github.md

 ->`git remote rename <oldname> <newname> ` : this command renames the remote

 Note: The name of the remote connection is always used to establish communication.

+-> `git add <file1> <file2> <file3>` : it will add only specific files.

+-> `git add .` : this command will add all files from working area to staged area

+-> `git pull <remote name> <branch name>` : downloads latest changes from the branch of the mentioned remote in your local repo.

+###Recommended Practice to do

+    - make changes
+    - git add <file>
+    - git commit
+    - git pull
+    - git push

+merge conflicts can occur if multiple people try to make changes to the same file and then collaborate